We found 68 chiropractors near Bentonville, AR.

-Dr. Brandon Munson works as a chiropractor in Bentonville, AR.
-Dr. Munson's areas of clinical interest consist of spinal decompression, X-rays, and rehabilitation.
-He is an in-network provider for Most Insurance Plans, Blue Cross/Blue Shield, and CIGNA, in addition to other insurance carriers.
-He has received professional recognition including the following: Certified Chiropractic Sports Physician Certified Kinesio Taping Practitioner.
+Dr. Brandon Munson specializes in chiropractic.
+Dr. Munson's clinical interests encompass spinal decompression, X-rays, and rehabilitation.
+He takes several insurance carriers, including Most Insurance Plans, Blue Cross/Blue Shield, and Cigna.
+He has received the distinction of Certified Chiropractic Sports Physician Certified Kinesio Taping Practitioner.

 Clinical interests: Diversified, Gonstead, Palmer Package, Soft Tissue Orthopedics, Thompson, Toggle Recoil, Exercise & ...
 (Read more)

 Dr. Lance Richardson specializes in chiropractic and practices in Bentonville, AR.
 Dr. Richardson takes Aetna EPO, Aetna, and Aetna Bronze, as well as other insurance carriers.

 Medicare Patient Conditions

 Medicare Patient Ethnicity

 A chiropractor is a licensed healthcare professional that focuses on restricted movement or inflammation in the joints of the musculoskeletal system that may be putting pressure on the spinal column and nerves.
 These impingements, as they are known, are thought to affect the health of the entire body.
 Chiropractors use non-invasive techniques to adjust the restricted joints with the goal of reducing pain and increasing mobility.
 Chiropractic is generally categorized as alternative or complementary medicine.